LDK-VN/TypeScript/The_TypeScript_Hanbook/BasicTypes/README.md

 declare const maybwe: unknown;
 // 'maybe' could be a string, object, boolean, undefined, or other types const aNumber: number = maybe;
-/* ype 'unknown' is not assignable to type 'number'. */
+/* Type 'unknown' is not assignable to type 'number'. */

 if(maybe === true) {
     // TypeScript knowns that maybe is a boolean now